Chapter 2 - Tests, loops and functions#

 else:

-Based on the outcome of the comparison statement Theta<Theta_cr, either the commands after if, or the commands after else are executed.
-This small programme is therefore simply expressing the fact that if the Shields parameter Theta is below a critical Shields value there is no sediment transport predicted (though due to turbulence and other sources of stochasticity there may be transport in reality!) and otherwise the sediment transport is calculated using the MPM predictor EXERCISE 3 - Visualisation of river sediment transport data.
-Note the distinction: the Shields number represents sediment mobility, and the critical Shields number represents the threshold conditions for mobility, a.k.a. the beginning of sediment motion.
+Based on the outcome of the comparison statement Theta < Theta_cr, either the commands after if, or the commands after else are executed.
+This small programme is therefore simply expressing the fact that if the Shields parameter Theta is below a critical Shields value there is no sediment transport predicted (though due to turbulence and other sources of stochasticity there may be transport in reality!) and otherwise the sediment transport is calculated using the MPM predictor, as in EXERCISE 3 - Visualisation of river sediment transport data.
+Note the distinction: the Shields number represents sediment mobility, and the critical Shields number represents the threshold conditions for mobility, i.e., the beginning of sediment motion.

 If you want to include more comparison statements, you can include as many elif statements as you want between if and else: